 The Khmer practice a blend of Buddhism and animism.
 Family is extremely important.
 Many have lost family members in Cambodia, and a significant number of households are headed by females due to the civil war.
 Extended family structures are the norm, with large numbers of children.
 Grandparents head the family, followed by parents, aunts and uncles.
 Families are patriarchal, with men as providers and women in traditional roles, their position reinforced by culture, religion, and gender.
 Children are taught respect and deference to adults and authority figures.

 and Customs of Laos

-by Arne Kislenko
+by Arne Kislenko.

+A must-have for high school and public library shelves, this volume reveals contemporary culture and traditions in Laos.
 This all-encompassing volume offers a comprehensive look at the contemporary culture that defines this Southeast Asian country of Laos, examining everything from Buddhist traditions to Laotian cuisine.
 Coverage includes a brief history of the nation followed by in-depth narrative chapters on religion, literature, visual and performing arts, fashion, gender roles, everyday social customs, and more.